Where We Come From: Putting a Value on Non-Financial Performance Indicators

 We will continue to share our approach and methodology with our customers to help them win in the marketplace.
 We believe that companies achieve higher profits – resulting from both greater cost efficiency as well as revenue growth – by addressing economic, social, and environmental considerations in a holistic and integrated manner.
 More importantly, these companies are better equipped to lead in the future, as they navigate the world’s most pressing challenges and help to bring about long-term sustainable change.

-Using the connectivity model, we have been able to embed non-financial KPIs into our solutions, including, for example, SAP Digital Boardroom.
-This integrated approach to financial and non-financial performance therefore not only helps SAP but also our customers.
+Using the connectivity model as outlined above, we have been able to embed non-financial KPIs into our solutions, including, for example, SAP Analytics Cloud and SAP Digital Boardroom, allowing a more holistic steering of the company.
+This integrated approach to financial and non-financial performance is also reflected in our Climate 21 initiative and therefore not only helps SAP but also our customers.

 A New and Broader Focus